-Filed under Star Trek; Comments Off
+Filed under Star Trek; Comments Off on My first Star Trek convention

 This past June, I attended my first Star Trek convention.